 Flight review tips for Canadian RPAS pilots.

-These tips come from a Flight Reviewer’s perspective and will help you to pass your Canadian Advanced Operations RPAS flight review.
+The following tips come from a Flight Reviewer’s perspective.
+In combination with your knowledge and skill, they will help you to pass your Canadian Advanced Operations RPAS flight review.
+Links to essential Transport Canada documents are included.
 (5 minute read)

 TIP #1: Bring hard copy documents